-Newborns with HIE will experience symptoms including seizures, epileptic activity, low muscle tone (hypotonia), irregular heartbeat, irregular breathing, poor feeding ability, and low to very low activity levels.
-Immediately following delivery, HIE is indicated by very low Apgar scores at 1 and 5 minutes, and/or the need to resuscitate the newborn by using a bag-valve-mask (“bagging” the infant), administering supplemental oxygen, intubating the baby and performing chest compressions on the baby.
+Newborns with HIE will experience symptoms including neonatal seizures, epileptic activity, low muscle tone (hypotonia), irregular heartbeat, irregular breathing, poor feeding ability, and low to very low activity levels.
+Immediately following delivery, HIE is indicated by very low Apgar scores at 1 and 5 minutes, baby seizures, and/or the need to resuscitate the newborn by using a bag-valve-mask (“bagging” the infant), administering supplemental oxygen, intubating the baby and performing chest compressions on the baby.

-These infants will have abnormal test results such as an umbilical cord blood gas test confirming metabolic acidosis, electroencephalogram (EEG) results documenting abnormal electrical activity in the brain, and abnormal brain MRI images documenting brain bleeding, brain lesions and which regions of the brain have been affected by dying brain cells (apoptosis) and damaged brain tissue (necrosis).
+Newborns who suffer from HIE will have abnormal test results such as an umbilical cord blood gas test confirming metabolic acidosis, electroencephalogram (EEG) results documenting abnormal electrical activity in the brain, and abnormal brain MRI images documenting brain bleeding, brain lesions and which regions of the brain have been affected by dying brain cells (apoptosis) and damaged brain tissue (necrosis).
 Infants with HIE require neonatal intensive care and typically spend several weeks in the NICU.
 A baby with HIE may be transferred, via ambulance or life flight, from the hospital where the birth occurred to a higher level NICU if the birth hospital does not have a high-level NICU.

 The only effective treatment for HIE is to lower the newborn baby’s brain temperature.
 Brain cooling techniques include either a cooling blanket, for whole-body cooling, or selective head cooling protocol.
 The lowered body temperature (hypothermia) is maintained for 72 hours and is followed by a rewarming phase.
 Clinical trials have shown that for every degree a baby’s body temperature is lowered, the baby’s brain and body functions slow down by 10 to 15 percent and this “braking” can slow and stop the brain damage that occurs when brain cells are demanding a greater supply of oxygen than the body has available.
-Head cooling or total body cooling has been shown to decrease death and disability in infants with moderate HIE but has less benefit in infants with severe HIE.
-Infants with severe HIE may go on to develop profound lifelong injuries, including a severe form of cerebral palsy (CP) known as spastic quadriplegia; seizure disorders, including epilepsy; impaired growth of the brain and skull (microcephaly); and, global developmental delays.
+Head cooling protocol or total body cooling has been shown to decrease death and disability in infants with moderate HIE but has less benefit in infants with severe HIE.
+Infants with severe HIE may go on to develop profound lifelong injuries, including a severe form of cerebral palsy (CP) known as quadriplegic spastic cerebral palsy; baby seizure disorders, including epilepsy; impaired growth of the brain and skull (microcephaly); and, global developmental delays.